 Wine is a complex product constantly evolving from the moment the fermentation is complete right up to the time the cork is pulled.
 This complexity enables winemakers to deliver the individual appeal of each wine, however, this evolution can also lead to the formation of sediments and hazes that are not desirable in the finished product.

-Winemakers use wine clarification and stabilization techniques to improve the visual appearance and shelf stability of their wines.
+Winemakers use wine stabilization and wine clarifier techniques to improve the visual appearance and shelf stability of their wines.

-The most common forms of wine sediment and haze formation are shown below:
+The most common forms of wine sediment and haze formation:

-- Post fermentation – Which is composed mostly of dead yeast cells (lees), bacteria, grape skins, grape seeds and tartrate crystals.
+- Post fermentation – composed mainly of dead yeast cells (lees), bacteria grape skins, grape seeds and tartrate crystals.

-- During ageing – The proteins, phenolics, tannins and polysaccharides combine in various ways depending on the nature of the wine, leading to amorphous hazes and/or deposits.
+- During ageing – proteins, tannins and polysaccharides combine in various ways depending on the nature of the wine, leading to amorphous hazes and/or deposits.

-Winemakers have several filtration methods available to them, each has its own pros and cons which are further explained below.
+Winemakers have several filtration methods available when clarifying wine, each has its own pros and cons which are further explained below.

 Lenticular modules, a modern adaptation of sheet filters assembled in an enclosed housing, avoid drip losses and provide additional flexibility, hygiene and ease of use.